How to quantify direct correlations between variables: Direct correlation

 where each different distance measure $D_{ist}$ gives a different quantitative measure of direct correlation between X and Y.

 The average causal effect (ACE) of Holland~\cite{Holland1986causal} and Pearl~\cite{Pearl2009causality} is such a measure,

-which depends on a single pair of values of $x$ and a single value of $y$.
+which depends on a particular pair of values of $x$ and a particular value of $y$.
 We advocate instead the normalized average causal effect (NACE),

 which integrates the total variation distance between the two intervened distributions of $Y$.
-Both ACE and NACE lie in $[0,1]$: value $0$ means that $Y$ is independent of $X$ under the intervention, and value $1$ means that there exist $x\ne x'$ such that $p(y|\mathrm{do}(x))$ and $p(y|\mathrm{do}(x'))$ have disjoint supports.
-However, when we consider continuous variables, NACE has a natural generalization while ACE does not,
+Both ACE and NACE lie in $[0,1]$.
+When $Y$ is independent of $X$ under the intervention both measures give $0$, and when there exist $x\ne x'$ such that $p(y|\mathrm{do}(x))$ and $p(y|\mathrm{do}(x'))$ have disjoint supports, then $\mathcal{C}^D_{nace}=1$ while $\mathcal{C}^D_{ace}\leq 1$.
+Furthermore, when we consider continuous variables, NACE has a natural generalization while ACE does not,

-ACE depends on particular values of X and Y, while NACE takes account of all values of Y and it still depends on particular values of X. The absolute value in the definition makes ACE not so smooth respective to parameter changes.
-One can solve this problem by using the Kullback-Leibler Divergence to define the distance $D_{ist}$,
+ACE depends on particular values of X and Y, while NACE takes account of all values of Y and it still depends on particular values of X. The absolute value in the definition makes ACE and NACE not so smooth with respect to parameter changes.
+One can solve this problem by using the KL divergence to define the distance $D_{ist}$,

 which is always nonnegative, but has no upper bound.
-In order to have a similar but normalized measure, We strongly advocate to use the Jensen-Shannon Divergence to define the distance $D_{ist}$.
-As the square root of Jensen-Shannon Divergence is actually a good metric that satisfies the triangle inequality, we can actually define a regularized measure of direct correlation from X to Y as
+In order to have a similar but normalized measure, we advocate using the JS divergence to define the distance $D_{ist}$.
+As the square root of JS divergence is actually a good metric that satisfies the triangle inequality, we can actually define a regularized measure of direct correlation from X to Y as

 which we shall refer to as the regularized average causal effect (RACE).